 - You will be emailed a coursepack (as a PDF file) which contains the course schedule, syllabus, and supplemental reading materials.

-- You will need to purchase whatever book will be used for readings in the course.
+- You may need to purchase a book that will be used for readings in the course.

 Before Each Class Session